lahmatiy/react-render-tracker/README.md

 Features:

 - The state of component's tree over time including unmounted components (can be hidden by a toggle in the top right corner) and number of updates (re-renders)
-- Two types of component's tree hierarchy: owner-based (how component are created, that's better for updates tracking, this by default) and parent-based (how components are mounted)
+- Two types of component's tree hierarchy: owner-based (how components are created, that's better for updates tracking, selected by default) and parent-based (how components are mounted)
 - Event log for a selected component (with the option to include a subtree component's events), grouped by a React's batch of work (commit), with details on changes in context, state and props
 - Displaying which component (fiber) is responsible for selected component update
 - Self and subtree rendering timings (hidden by default, use toggle in the right top corner to enable it)